stedolan/counterexamples/src/side-effect-types.md

     languages and _stable identifiers_ in Scala.

     This can lead to some surprises, because valid syntax then depends on context.
-For instance, in OCaml, anonymous functor parameters are possible in module definitions but not type expressions:
+For instance, in OCaml, anonymous module parameters are possible in module definitions but not type expressions:

     ```ocaml